Amir-Rastkhadiv/fun-gym/README.md

 - For the generation of the colour palette figures, [coolors](http://coolors.co/) was helpful.

 - [ilovewp](https://www.ilovewp.com/resources/wordpress-for-gyms/most-used-google-fonts-on-gym-websites/) served as a reference when choosing the font type.

+- An article from [Entrepreneur Middle East](https://www.entrepreneur.com/article/312551) provided relevant data for the text in the imagery section.

 ## CONTENT